Who Are These Horses and the Search for Identity

 Carter Reservoir Mustangs, Inc. has ambitious plans to conduct further testing to explore the information that can be obtained about these horses from Nuclear DNA tests.
 Future results from this type of DNA testing will reveal individual familial relationships within the herd, providing critical insights into the structure of smaller family bands and groupings within the overall herd.

-Best of all, this is labor of love and our invitation welcoming the world to learn and understand more about this very unique Carter Reservoir Mustang herd, and all mustangs everywhere.
+Best of all, this is a labor of love and our invitation to welcome the world to learn and understand more about this very unique Carter Reservoir Mustang herd, and all mustangs everywhere.

 [1] (PNAS August 6, 2002 vol. 99 no. 16 10905–10910; “Mitochondrial DNA and the origins of the domestic horse”; Thomas Jansen, Peter Forster, Marsha A. Levine, Hardy Oelke, Matthew Hurles, Colin Renfrew, Jurgen Webe, and Klaus Olek.
 Contributed by Colin Renfrew, 6/3/2002.)